SashaPavlovski/Parsing/README.md

 # Parsing
 A file with data about movies,
-Loading the file into the program\n
+Loading the file into the program.
 Put the data in variables.